 23. Sit on a terrace and watch other people

 It’s great to spend time outdoors.
-I heard they have banned smoking on the terraces in Holland which would be an extra perk for me.
+I heard they have banned smoking on the terraces in the Netherlands which would be an extra perk for me.
 No way they will ever do that in Spain.

 24. Go away for a day